 SMBs can navigate these hurdles by adopting a phased approach and providing necessary support.

-- Employee training: Offer comprehensive training to help employees adapt and find new roles within the automated environment.
+- Employee training: Offer comprehensive training to help employees adapt and find new roles within the automated environment, leading to increased efficiency.

 - Flexible, scalable solutions: Opt for automation systems that allow easy upgrades as your business evolves.